sotto97/my_page/README.md

 # My page
-## This repository file is a practice of how to make a web design.
+## This repository file is introduction myself.
+This isn't deproy yet.